artbrock/holochain_docs/Holochain-Development-Introduction.md

 A `Holochain App` is a set of files that the `Holochain Core` uses to produce the desired behaviour.
 The `Core` provides all the guarantees users require from `Holochains`, whilst the `App` source code provides the specific behaviour of the `Holochain App`.

 The development lifecycle of a holochain app:
-1. download docker and the app skeleton
+1. download the app skeleton and name your app
 2. build developer image
 3. play with or test your app<br>
   3.1. run the app to play with<br>